danbm94/mlim/README.md

 .
 ├── README.md                 # this readme file
 ├── exercises                 # notebooks from exercises
-├── homework                  # notebooks and other material for exercises ├── lectures                  # notebooks from lectures └── setup                     # setup scripts and requirements
+├── homework                  # notebooks and other material for exercises (coming soon) ├── img                       # images (e.g., for notebooks) ├── lectures                  # notebooks from lectures (coming soon) └── setup                     # setup scripts and requirements
     ├── requirements.txt
     └── setup.sh